Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 terragrunt run-all plan

-Additional note: If your modules have dependencies between them, and you run a terragrunt run-all destroy
+Additional note: If your units have dependencies between them, and you run a terragrunt run-all destroy

-command, Terragrunt will destroy all the modules under the current working directory, as well as each of the module dependencies (that is, modules you depend on via dependencies
+command, Terragrunt will destroy all the units under the current working directory, as well as each of the unit dependencies (that is, units you depend on via dependencies

 and dependency